 Drinking solo can put an individual at grave risk.
 This is especially true for women.
 When intoxicated and alone, women are at a higher risk of becoming victims of sexual assault.
 Drink spiking is, unfortunately, not uncommon.

 People who drink alone can be dangerous for others around them.
 Drunk driving, drunken behavior, and fights (primarily in men), and vandalism are some of the consequences of excessive consumption.
 Without friends or family around, these incidents are more likely to spin out of control.

 Drinking Alone at Home: Is It a Sign of Depression?

-Some people take to having drinks by themselves due to a sense of shame and guilt regarding alcohol.
+Some people take to getting drunk alone by themselves due to a sense of shame and guilt regarding alcohol.
 Others decide to solitary consumption to beat loneliness and hide from society.
 This severe form of social anxiety can lead to an inability to function normally.
-When uncontrolled, drinking alone can result in alcoholism in such people.
+When uncontrolled, getting drunk alone can result in alcoholism in such people.

 Interestingly, many people who drink alone at home admit that their first solitary drink was during their teenage years.
 At a young age, it is easy to develop dangerous habits, which can lead to alcoholism later in life.
 Studies have shown that teenagers are prone to start consuming alcohol alone to cope with the emotional upheavals of adolescence.

 Drinking Alone in Public Places: A Dangerous Habit

 Statistical data on alcohol and crime shows that not only are there emotional and psychological ramifications of drinking alcohol alone, but there is also a genuine danger of suffering physical harm.
 When someone goes to a bar with a group of friends, there is an unspoken agreement that friends will look out for each other and watch each other’s backs.
 If a friend is watching over a person consuming alcohol, it can be beneficial in situations where judgment may be clouded.